angular/angular/aio/content/guide/forms-overview.md

 The steps performed in the view to model test.

-1. Query the view for the form input element, and create a custom input event for the test.
+1. Query the view for the form input element, and create a custom "input" event for the test.
-1. Set the new value for the input is set to *Red*, and dispatch the input event on the form input element.
+1. Set the new value for the input is set to *Red*, and dispatch the "input" event on the form input element.
 1. Assert that the `favoriteColor` form control instance value matches in value from the input.

 The following test verifies the model to view data flow: